 Fleet Arts @FleetArts

 Fleet Arts is closed until further notice but is continuing with online work.

-Heage Windmill is open for flour sales, but there are no tours of the windmill.
+Heage Windmill is open for flour sales on Sunday 9th, 16th and 23rd August, but there are no tours of the windmill.

 From Monday 15th June it is a requirement that you wear masks or face coverings when using public transport.

 Matlock, Derby Nottingham line – Service will run at reduced frequency with a train every 2 hours rather than normal hourly service.
 Services will also start slightly later and finish earlier than normal.
 For latest information on travelling on the Derwent Valley Line see:

 Trent Barton Buses announced reduced bus timetable https://news.derby.gov.uk/trent-barton-announce-reduced-service-timetables/